braekling/WP-Matomo/readme.txt

 - **bool(false)** and no further HTTP response code: The Matomo server does not respond.
 Very often, this is caused by firewall or mod_security settings.
 Check your server logfiles to get further information.
 If you aren’t sure about this, please contact your web hoster for support.

 If this does not help as well, feel free to open a [topic in the support forum](https://wordpress.org/support/plugin/wp-piwik/).
 Please share all available information including the test script result, if possible.

+= WP-Matomo tells me the statistics shortcodes are deprecated.
+What should I do? =

+`[wp-piwik]`, `[wp-piwik module="overview"]` and `[wp-piwik module="post"]` report Matomo data into a page.
+They are considered insecure and redundant, so they will be removed in the next major release of WP-Matomo, which will be published by November 2026 at the latest.

+Matomo's [Widgetize](https://matomo.org/faq/reports/embed-a-matomo-report-in-a-html-page/) feature is the supported replacement: Matomo serves the report itself and you embed it.
+Create a dedicated auth token in Matomo with view access only, and use that token for the widget, so an embedded report cannot reach anything else.

+The opt-out shortcode, `[wp-piwik module="opt-out"]`, is **not** deprecated.
+It will continue to function.

+= WP-Matomo tells me the "Self-hosted (PHP API)" connection method is deprecated.
+What should I do? =

+The PHP API loads Matomo into the WordPress process instead of requesting the reports over http(s).
+That gives the Matomo code full access to your WordPress installation and offers nothing the HTTP API does not, so it is deprecated and will be removed in the next major release of WP-Matomo, which will be published by November 2026 at the latest.

+To switch over, open the WP-Matomo settings, choose "Self-hosted (HTTP API, default)" as the Matomo Mode and enter the URL you use to access your Matomo instance in the browser, e.g. http://www.example.com/matomo/.
+Your auth token and site selection stay as they are.
+Until you switch, the PHP API keeps working as before.

 = PHP Compatibility Checker reports PHP7 compatbility issues with WP-Matomo. =